donnemartin/dev-setup/README.md

 Sections Summary:
 * Section 1 contains the dotfiles/scripts to setup your system (TLDR version).
 * Sections 2 through 6 detail more information about what is installed in Section 1.
-It also describes some intallation details if you prefer to install specific components.
+It also describes some intallation details if you prefer to install only specific components.

+This repo builds on the awesome work from [Mathias Bynens](https://github.com/mathiasbynens) and [Nicolas Hery](https://github.com/nicolashery), listed in the [Credits](#credits).

 ## Section 1: Installation